Claymore (manga): Story arcs

-The first arc introduces the protagonist of the series: No. 47, Clare, who saves a young boy, Raki, from a Yoma.
-The next arc flashes back to the time of Teresa, warrior No. 1 of her era.
-And the young girl she saves from Yoma—Clare.
-The arc ends with their tragic encounter with Priscilla.
+The first arc introduces the protagonist of the series: No. 47, Clare, who saves a young boy, Raki, from a Yoma and takes him on as her companion.
+The next arc flashes back to the time of Teresa, warrior No. 1 of her era, and the young orphan girl she saves—who is destined to one day take the name Clare.
+The arc ends with Teresa's tragic end at the hands of the Awakened Being Priscilla and Clare's vow to avenge the woman she had come to think of as her mother.

 Flashing forward to Clare's time, the Slashers arc introduces Miria (No. 6), Deneve (No. 15), Helen (No. 22) and Galatea (No. 3).
-The Gravestones arc introduces Ophelia (No. 4).
+The Gravestones arc introduces the sadistic Ophelia (No. 4).
 The Witch's Maw arc introduces Jean (No. 9), Riful and Dauf.
 The Northern Campaign arc introduces Flora (No. 8), Undine (No. 11), Isley and Rigaldo.
-Raki and Priscilla reappear here.
+Raki and Priscilla reappear here as Clare moves to finally take her vengeance.